getify/Functional-Light-JS/manuscript/ch5.md

 It's still pure because `fn` never changes.
 In fact, we have full confidence in that fact because lexically speaking, those few lines are the only ones that could possibly reassign `fn`.

 **Note:** `fn` is a reference to a function object, which is by default a mutable value.
-Somewhere else in the program *could* for example add a property to this function object, which technically "changes" the value (mutation, not reassignment).
-However, since we're not relying on anything about `fn` other than our ability to call it, and it's not possible to affect the callability of a function value, `fn` is still effectively unchanging for our reasoning purposes; it cannot be a side cause.
+Somewhere else in the program *could*, for example, add a property to this function object, which technically "changes" the value (mutation, not reassignment).
+However, because we're not relying on anything about `fn` other than our ability to call it, and it's not possible to affect the callability of a function value, `fn` is still effectively unchanging for our reasoning purposes; it cannot be a side cause.

 Another common way to articulate a function's purity is: **given the same input(s), it always produces the same output.** If you pass `3` to `circleArea(..)`, it will always output the same result (`28.274328`).